-- i) At least 80% face-to-face, in-person and on-campus contact in first-year modules. - ii) At least 60% face-to-face, in-person and on-campus contact in secondvear modules. - iii) At least 50% face-to-face, in-person and on-campus contact in thirdyear and fourth-year modules. - (b) "Distance learning" is not dependent on the student and the lecturer being in the same place, at the same time, for teaching and learning to take place.
+- (i) At least 80% face-to-face, in-person and on-campus contact in first-year modules. - (ii) At least 60% face-to-face, in-person and on-campus contact in second-year modules. - At least 50% face-to-face, in-person and on-campus contact in third-year and (iii) fourth-year modules. - (iv) At least 50% face-to-face, in-person and on-campus contact in Advanced Diplomas, Postgraduate Diplomas, Honours modules and Master's coursework modules. - (b) Distance learning is not dependent on the student and the lecturer being in the same place, at the same time, for teaching and learning to take place.
 Distance learning takes numerous forms, from paper-based correspondence to fully online learning, teaching and assessment.
+Distance (fully online) learning can be synchronous (lecturer and students present in the same virtual room at a designated time) or asynchronous (meaning that students can access lecture material at any time).
 At UJ, all distance learning is fully online.
-Distance (i.e. fully online) programmes are equivalent to oncampus contact programmes in terms of admission criteria, credits and overall workload.
-Distance (fully online) programmes can also be offered in a carousel model.
+Distance (i.e. fully online) programmes are equivalent to on-campus contact programmes in terms of admission criteria, credits, overall workload, and overall module outcomes (i.e., online modules are of equivalent standard as contact modules).
+Distance (fully online) programmes can also be offered in a carousel model. - i) Carousel model allows students multiple registration opportunities for modules during the academic year.
+The purpose is to allow students to register for a module in the carousel sequence depending on their needs and circumstances.
+This might result in accelerated completion or could allow a student additional time to complete a qualification. - ii) Fully online programme - See distance learning. - (c) Blended mode of delivery (Hybrid) - UJ has also adopted a blended mode of delivery (hybrid) that includes elements of both contact and distance (fully online) learning. - 2.3.28 Module is a learning component (building block) within a programme of study towards a qualification and means the following in the defined context: